 Oh really?
 And that sagging in your tights is what?
 Air?

 We’ve tried it all.
 Encouraging words.
+This three day potty training method we found.
 Making it a relaxed affair with activities and a chat.
 Even a reward chart (and I NEVER do reward charts).
 She actually did get 10 stickers and a new baby from the shops.
 But since getting it she’s celebrated her victory by doing them in her pants again.
 Clever.

 And I can’t keep doing reward charts.
 I mean, we’ve already got nine babies in the house, not including the real one.